 Even if you have already purchased a vehicle, a personal loan could be a good low-interest (and less expensive) way to pay for your car and car expenses.
 Refinancing a car with a personal loan can save you some serious cash in the long run.
 Plus you get the advantages of an unsecured loan, meaning your car isn’t on the line.

-If you’re interested in taking out a personal loan to buy a car, find out if SoFi’s personal loans are right for you, by checking out SoFi’s low fixed and variable rates.
+If you’re interested in taking out a personal loan to buy a car, find out if SoFi’s personal loans are right for you, by checking out SoFi’s low fixed rates.

 SoFi Lending Corp. is licensed by the Department of Business Oversight under the California Financing Law, license number 6054612.